Qiyiiii/py_g22/README.md

 - name: name of the user
 - email: email of the user.   **Notice**: each email address can be used to register only once (must be unique)
 - gender: gender of the user.   **Notice**: limited to male and female
-- location: zip code (USA only) of the user
+- location: zip code (U.S. only) of the user
 - age: age of the user. **Notice**: must be greater than or equal to 18
 - sim_weight: the relative importance of TV taste similarity in the matching algorithm
 - loc_weight: the relative importance of distance in the matching algorithm